Concerns & Complaints Procedure

 • Achievement Training Ltd (ATL) carries out regular surveys to ensure that our service is of the highest quality and improvements made where required.
 However, situations will inevitably arise that need immediate action.
 We strive to resolve issues informally wherever possible, however consistent records and excellent communication are required for this to happen.

-• We have a complaints charter which is made available to all learners at induction and to other service users on request: P:\Teaching and Learning\ Complaints Charter& Procedure.doc
+• We have a complaints charter which is made available to all learners at induction and to other service users on request.

 • Department Managers should be informed as soon as possible of any concerns raised.
-They will give advice and guidance on immediate action and ensure that the Quality Manager or Head of Teaching & Learning are notified of all complaints raised or, in the case of a possible safeguarding issue, the Learning Support Manager/Lead Safeguarding Officer (see Safeguarding Disclosure Guide for further information).
+They will give advice and guidance on immediate action and ensure that the Quality Manager or Head of Teaching & Learning are notified of all complaints raised or, in the case of a possible safeguarding issue, the Learner Support Manager/Designated Safeguarding Lead.

-• If informal measures are unsuccessful in resolving the issue, a complaint form may be requested, available on the public server: P:\Teaching and Learning\Concerns & Complaints Form.doc
+• If informal measures are unsuccessful in resolving the issue, a complaint form may be requested, available from the Quality Team.

 Your line Manager must be advised immediately.
-Completed forms should usually be returned in the first instance to the Department Manager and Managers should then always refer the issue and seek advice from the Quality Manager or the Head of Teaching & Learning.
-In cases where there may be an equality of safeguarding issues, they will liaise with the appropriate working party as necessary.
+Completed forms should usually be returned in the first instance to the Department Manager and Managers should then always refer the issue and seek advice from the Quality Manager and/or the Head of Teaching & Learning.
+In cases where there may be an equality or safeguarding issues, they will liaise with the appropriate Working Party as necessary.

-• The Quality Manager will review actions already taken, set up an objective investigation, meet with the concerned parties where necessary and arrange a timely, formal response.
+The Quality Manager will review actions already taken.
+In consultation with the Head of Teaching & Learning and relevant department manager, an objective Investigating Officer will be appointed to meet with the concerned parties where necessary and arrange a timely, formal response.
+Responses and next steps must always be agreed in consultation with the Quality Team and/or Directors.
 Other colleagues may need to be consulted, but confidentiality will be maintained within the appropriate reporting group (e.g. the manager of another curriculum area may need to be informed if an employer who uses services of more than one area has raised a concern).

 Author(s): Quality Team